Theory of Operation

 The problem began with CD mastering in the 1990s.
 Peak normalization ensured that no sample exceeded 0 dBFS, and for a brief period, that was sufficient.
 Then labels began competing for shelf presence: a song that sounded louder in a record store — even by a few dB — was perceived as more powerful, more professional, more worth buying.

 Engineers responded by compressing dynamic range and limiting peaks with increasing aggression, allowing average levels to rise without exceeding 0 dBFS.
-A 1983 recording normalized to −14 dBFS peak might have an average level of −25 dBFS.
 By 2008, some releases averaged −9 dBFS — saturated, clipping, often visibly distorted in a waveform editor.
-Metallica's Death Magnetic (2008) became the canonical example of extreme loudness war damage: the album version famously measured worse on dynamic range tests than the Guitar Hero video game version of the same recording, which had been remixed under different constraints.
+Metallica's Death Magnetic (2008) became the canonical example of extreme loudness war damage: the album version famously measured worse on dynamic range tests than the Guitar Hero video game version of the same recording.

 The problem was the measurement.
 Peak level tells you nothing about how loud something sounds to a human listener.
 Two signals can share the same peak level and differ by 10 dB in perceived loudness.
 A new measurement standard was needed.